vtex-apps/recommendation-shelf/docs/README.md

 ## Description

-The VTEX Recommendation Shelf app is a store component that shows a collection of products using recommendation strategies.
+The VTEX Recommendation Shelf app is an app that provides store components that can show a collection of products using recommendation strategies.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.